Tirth3033/Stock_price_prediction/README.md

 In this project, we aim to:
 - Apply Random Forest Classification to predict stock market movements.
-- Utilize the S&P 500 data from the Yahoo Finance library as our dataset.
+- Utilize and analyse the S&P 500 data from the Yahoo Finance library as our dataset.
 - Assess the accuracy of the Random Forest model by performing backtesting on historical data.

 ## Contents